bopped/Coinbase-Monitor/README.md

 # Coinbase-Monitor
-Monitor Coinbase for you're favorite Crypto!
+Monitor Coinbase.
+For any Price Changes of your favorite Crypto!

 ###### Developer: @bopped /// [My Twitter](https://twitter.com/Backdoorcook).